opnfv/vineperf/docs/testing/user/configguide/upgrade.rst

    $ git checkout danube.1.0

-Development version of VSPERF can be selected by:
+Development version of ViNePerf can be selected by:

 .. code:: bash